kpalastro/OI_Analysis/docs/ARCHITECTURE.md

 ## 4. Database Schema

+The system supports both SQLite (default) and PostgreSQL/TimescaleDB (configured via environment variables).
+The schema is identical across both backends, with PostgreSQL/TimescaleDB providing additional time-series optimizations through hypertables.

+**Migration Guide:** See [MIGRATION_TO_POSTGRES.md](MIGRATION_TO_POSTGRES.md) for detailed migration instructions.

 ### 4.1 `option_chain_snapshots`

 Stores every 30-second snapshot of the watched option chain for both exchanges.

+**PostgreSQL/TimescaleDB:** This table is automatically converted to a hypertable for time-series optimization, enabling efficient compression, retention policies, and continuous aggregates.

 | Column | Type | Description |
 |--------|------|-------------|